jmratcliff/stock-analysis/README.md

 DAQO (DQ) performed well in 2017 with an overall return just under 200%.
 However the volume of stock traded was by far the lowest of the peer group at 35.8M shares.
 2018 saw a much higher volume of DAQO stock traded but had a negative 62.6% return.
 Total return over 2017 and 2018 was 17.8%.

-Diversifaction of the stock portfolio is recommended with ENPH and RUN stocks good candidates with high volumes and positive returns in both 2017 and 2018.
+Diversifaction of the stock portfolio is recommended with ENPH and RUN stocks being good candidates with high volumes and positive returns in both 2017 and 2018.

 ##### Code
 Original VBA code had nested for loops that would run through the entire stock data, calculate and write the individual stock's performance and then repeat the process 11 more times: